 The park is located on Tangleoak Drive, in the Retreat neighborhood.

 Since 2001, the two-acre Daniel’s Gate Park has provided enjoyment for all ages.
 The park offers residents and visitors distinct areas for various activities; these include:

 Daniel’s Gate Park can be accessed at Grigs Road near Turquoise Terrace Street, the park is located on the north side of the Turquoise Terrace neighborhood.

-For questions and suggestions regarding the District’s open space and trail system, please call 303-668-8550.
+For questions and suggestions regarding our parks, open space, and trail system, please E-MAIL US @ or call 303-688-8550.